 Each of these paintings began with a face that held me captive.
 The painting process is almost like diving into the essence of the individual on a deep level.
 They would not let me look away.
 People caught in thought, in prayer, in the moment before speech.
 Some are titled for the qualities their subjects evoked.
 All of them are attempts to paint what presence looks like.
 They are the most personal thread in my work, running alongside the Hu Collection from the beginning and continuing still.

-Faith - contemplative portrait painting of a man in prayer holding prayer beads, by Sara Kabariti
+Faith - contemplative portrait painting of a man in prayer holding prayer beads by Sara Kabariti

-ROAM FREE
+ROAM FREE 2024

 I came to portraiture through watching people in prayer or contemplation.
 The quality of a face that has gone quiet inside inspires me.
 Some of these portraits carry Arabic titles: Haq (truth); Mateen (steadfast); Naqsh (the engraved mark).
 Others needed no translation.
 What they share is the thing I am always painting, whatever the subject: the inner life, made briefly visible.